PaulRudin/stbotolphs/docs/deploy.md

   the default.
 Once they're running add their deploy keys via the github ui project.
 You can see the keys with `fluxctl --k8s-fwd-ns=flux identity` and `fluxctl --k8s-fwd-ns=flux-staging identity`

+## Others Points

+* I'm not actually certain that the two separate flux deployments are necessary.
+I did that to solve a problem that I now think is solved in another way, but I haven't checked if things work with just one.
+But it's harmless as is.

+* I've spent rather more time on this that I originally intended.
+It could be that in making changes along the way there are things that once worked but now don't quite work as intended.

+  But it's not really practical to create a comprehensive integration test suite just for the purposes of this exercise.

+* Although flux seems to work fine, I've not used it that much before and I've had some fun wrangling it.
+If I were to do things over I think I'd use ArgoCD, which I have more experience with.
+It lacks the image polling, but it's not hard to write github actions (or whatever) to update k8s config on new images.

+* I've pinned the versions of python packages in the docker build.
+Reproducible builds are important, and with fuzzy versions you don't really know what you'll get.